 Different from a Civilian Divorce, Military Divorce Deals with Unique Circumstances Requiring Further Assistance from an Experienced Divorce & Family Lawyer

 Divorce is never without its complications, but it can be even more so when one or both spouses are in the military.
 Special rules apply to service members and their spouses when they divorce.
 If you are considering a divorce and you or your spouse are in the military, it would be in your best interest to contact a divorce attorney at the Bronzino Law Firm to guide you through the process and protect your rights.

 Special Considerations in New Jersey Military Divorce Cases

 A military divorce is different in many ways from a civilian divorce.
 Relocation can keep the family apart.
 The service member will probably move to another base at some point in their career, and the civilian spouse may want to move closer to family and friends.
-Because housing is usually on the base, the property division doesn’t hold any significant assets other than the military pension, which has its own rules, as we will see later.
+Because housing is usually on the base, the property division may not include a residence, but there may be additional assets other than the military pension, which has its own rules, as we will see later.